haimbilia/BuyHub/readme.txt

     => 055874 - getting invalid request on linking rating type with new category => 056100 - Notice: Undefined index: op_special_price
-    => 056031 - on order when tax is bifurcated in 3 types then on invoice listing 2 only
+    => 056031 - on order when tax is bifurcated in 3 types then on invoice listing 2 only => 056021 - when multiple items are ordered together then on packing slip> getting wrong data listed

 New Features: